Black hole interior quantization: a minimal uncertainty approach: Standard Quantization of the black hole interior

-This observation can be made more clear by computing Riemann invariants.
+This observations of the previous subsection can be made more clear by computing Riemann invariants.
 These quantities, particularly the Kretschmann scalar $K=R_{\mu\nu\alpha\beta}R^{\mu\nu\alpha\beta}$, are coordinate invariant measures of whether a singularity exists in some region, given that the said region is not an infinite affine parameter away.
 In order to see the fate of the singularity in the quantum regime we compute the expectation value of $K$ with respect to the quantum state \eqref{Wave.Fun.Sol}.
 The classical $K$ in terms of the Ashtekar-Barbero variables for our model is expressed as \cite{Rastgoo:2022mks}

 Classically, at the event horizon, $p_c=4G^2M^2$ and $b=0$, thus in this region the Kretschmann scalar is $K=3/4G^4M^4$.
 On the other hand, at the center of the black hole where $p_c=0$ and $b\rightarrow\infty$, the Kretschmann scalar diverges and this signals the presence of a physical singularity in this region.